-Knowing the proper way to mow your grass can help you decide if it’s a job worth tackling on your own or if you’re better off hiring a team of landscaping and lawn care pros to handle the task for you.
+Knowing the proper way to mow your grass can help you decide if it’s a job worth tackling on your own or if you’re better off hiring a team of landscaping and commercial lawn service to handle the task for you.

 The Proper Way to Mow Grass

-It might surprise you to learn that there is a right way and a wrong way to mow the lawn.
-The wrong way to mow a lawn means cutting off too much grass at once, mowing at the wrong time of day or trying to mow your lawn right after a rainstorm.
+It might surprise you to learn that there is a right and wrong way to mow the lawn.
+The wrong way to mow a lawn means cutting off too much grass at once, mowing at the wrong time of day, or trying to mow your lawn right after a rainstorm.
 These lawn mowing tips will help you get everything right.

 Get the Height Right